GNA University B.Tech Admissions 2026

-JEE Advanced Preparation Tips 2026 - Cracking the JEE Advanced exam requires academic excellence with dedication, consistency, and strategic preparation.
-In this article, we will be seeing the best preparation tips for JEE Advanced exam 2026 which will open the gateway to the top IITs.
+JEE Advanced Preparation Tips 2026 – Prepare for the JEE Advanced Exam 2026 efficiently and excel in academic excellence with regular practice, a focused approach and dedication.
+Here in this article, we will see the JEE Advanced Exam preparation tips 2026 to score well in the entrance exam.
 Before diving into preparation, the first essential step is to do proper planning.
-A well-informed strategy is needed, supported by regular practice using sample papers and previous year questions.
-While the registrations for JEE Advanced 2026 is not started, registration for JEE Main session 1 is already started.
+A well-informed strategy is needed, supported by regular practice using sample papers and previous years' questions.
+Session 2 of JEE Main will take place from 2 April to 9 April 2026.
+The JEE Advanced 2026 registration for Indian candidates will begin on 23 April and close on 2 May 2026.
 In this article, we will be seeing all of that.
 Let's begin with the preparation tips.

 This Story also Contains